Hit And Run Accident Claims – Car Accident How Much Compensation?

 |Minor head or brain injury||£1,675 - £9,700||The level of award will be determined by the absence or presence of headaches, the extent of continuing symptoms, the period taken to recover from any symptoms, and the severity of the initial injury.|

-No win no fee means that you are only going to have to pay if you win your case, and our fee will come out of your compensation so money will never be out of pocket.
+No Win No Fee means that you are only going to have to pay if you win your case, and our small fee will come out of your compensation so money will never be out of pocket.
+This fee is used to cover your lawyer’s costs and is capped by law.

 Therefore, it is always better to leave personal injury cases in the hands of our expert No Win No fee legal team here at legal expert.